awused/aw-fm/README.md

 * `Cut`/`Copy`
   * Cuts or copies the current selection.
   * Will set the clipboard even if nothing is selected.
+* `Paste` -- partially implemented
+  * Pastes into the active tab.
+  * Can receive cuts and copies from aw-fm, caja, or nautilus.

 ##### Navigation Commands